THUNDERGROOVE/SDETool-legacy/README.md

 SDETool
 =======
 ![SDETool](https://raw.githubusercontent.com/THUNDERGROOVE/SDETool/master/img/out.gif)

-Uses the Dust514 Static Data Export to poll for info.
+SDETool uses the Dust514 Static Data Export to poll for info.

 Highly unoptimized for now however it should be fairly stable(hopefully).